naderelhadedy/SVM_Tutorial/README.md

 # SVM_Tutorial

-My first blog post on medium
+This is my first blog post on medium which covered

+* SVM scratch implementation
+* SVM with sklearn
+* Classification metrics
+* Overfitting